malept/pyoath-toolkit/README.rst

 * Python 2.6, 2.7, 3.3, or PyPy >= 2.0.
 * One of the following:

-  * If you are not running PyPy and installing from Git, Cython 0.18 or higher and a C compiler is recommended, plus the development/header files for ``liboath``.
-  * If you are not running PyPy and installing from an officially released tarball, a C compiler is recommended, plus the development/header files for ``liboath``.
+  + For CPython, a Cython_/C extension is available.
+In order to compile this, the development/header files for ``liboath`` and a C compiler are required.
+If installing from Git, Cython 0.18 or higher is also required.
-* The `CFFI`_ package (this is included with PyPy).
+  + The `CFFI`_ package (this is included with PyPy).
 * For optional ``django-otp`` integration, the django-otp_ library is required.
   Additionally, the OTP models use a field that only exists in Django_ 1.6 and above.